diskoverdata/diskover-docs/source_files/search_syntax.md

 ___
 ### Searches Using Field Names

 Searching with field names can be effective if you search on a specific and/or hidden field and are looking for precise results.
+You can compare searching on field names as searching on a specific column in a massive Excel spreadsheet.

 The query needs to be typed in this exact format **fieldname:value**